-In fact, if all of the players from the 12 teams listed below are drafted, they would comprise nearly one-half of all selections next April.
-It's also possible that 50 of the 64 first- or second-round slots this year are to be filled by players from these schools, though it's more likely that a few of these prospects will end up being great values in the third round.
+In fact, if all of the players from the 13 teams listed below are drafted, they would comprise about one-half of all the selections in this week's 2017 NFL Draft (April 27-29 in Philadelphia).
+It's also possible that 50 of the 64 first- or second-round slots this year are to be filled by players from these schools, though it's more likely that a few of those prospects will end up being great values in the third round.

-Without further ado, here's my list of schools that are sending the most talent to the 2017 NFL Draft.
+Here's my list of schools that are sending the most talent to the 2017 draft.

-Early rounds: EDGE Taco Charlton, CB Jourdan Lewis, S Jabrill Peppers, DE Chris Wormley
+Early rounds: EDGE Taco Charlton, S Jabrill Peppers, DE Chris Wormley

-Early rounds: DL Jonathan Allen, LB Ryan Anderson, LB Reuben Foster, TE O.J.
-Howard, CB Marlon Humphrey, OT Cam Robinson, WR ArDarius Stewart, LB Tim Williams
+Early rounds: DL Jonathan Allen, LB Reuben Foster, TE O.J.
+Howard, CB Marlon Humphrey, OT Cam Robinson, LB Tim Williams

-Middle rounds: S Eddie Jackson (injury), DT Dalvin Tomlinson
+Middle rounds: LB Ryan Anderson, S Eddie Jackson (injury), WR ArDarius Stewart, DT Dalvin Tomlinson

-Early rounds: S Jamal Adams, WR Malachi Dupre, RB Leonard Fournette, C Ethan Pocic
+Early rounds: S Jamal Adams, RB Leonard Fournette, C Ethan Pocic, CB Tre'Davious White

-The national champions have four potential first-rounders, though Carlos Watkins might be caught in a numbers game, making him a great second-round value.
-Wayne Gallman and Jordan Leggett will be finds in Rounds 3 if they don't hear their names called in Round 2.
+The national champions have a few potential first-rounders, though Carlos Watkins might be caught in a numbers game, making him a great second-round value.
+Wayne Gallman and Jordan Leggett will be great bargains if they don't hear their names called until Round 4.
 The school has had 10 players selected in a single draft once -- in 1983, when 335 players were selected in total.
 This year's group could match that total in a seven-round draft.

 Early rounds: CB Cordrea Tankersley, DT Carlos Watkins, QB Deshaun Watson, WR Mike Williams

-Middle rounds: RB Wayne Gallman, TE Jordan Leggett, WR Artavis Scott
+Middle rounds: LB Ben Boulware, RB Wayne Gallman, TE Jordan Leggett, WR Artavis Scott

-Late rounds: LB Ben Boulware, C Jay Guillermo, S Jadar Johnson
+Late rounds: C Jay Guillermo, S Jadar Johnson

 5. Ohio State